-Changes in laws, regulations and public perception concerning data privacy, or changes in the patterns of enforcement of existing laws and regulations, could impact our ability to gather, process, update the data that we use to generate our products and/or provide some or all of our products.
+Changes in laws, regulations and public perception concerning data privacy and cybersecurity, or changes in the patterns of enforcement of existing laws and regulations, could impact our ability to gather, process, update the data that we use to generate our solutions and/or provide some or all of our solutions.
 Furthermore, our actual or perceived failure to comply with such obligations could harm our business.

 Our ability to operate our business and provide our services relies heavily on the collection and use of information.
-In recent years, there has been an increase in attention to and regulation of data protection and data privacy across the globe, including the Federal Trade Commission's increasingly active approach to enforcing data privacy in the United States, as well as the enactment of the European Union's General Data Protection Regulation, or GDPR, which took effect in May 2018, the California Consumer Privacy Act, or CCPA, which took effect in January 2020 and the California Privacy Rights Act, or CPRA, which is expected to take effect on July 1, 2023.
+In recent years, there has been an increase in attention to and regulation of data protection and data privacy across the globe.
+We are subject to a variety of laws, directives and regulations relating to the collection, use, retention, security, disclosure, transfer and other processing of personal data, such as the European Union's General Data Protection Regulation, or GDPR, the California Consumer Privacy Act, or CCPA, and the California Privacy Rights Act, or CPRA (which is expected to take effect on July 1, 2023).
 Other data privacy or data protection laws or regulations are under consideration in other jurisdictions, including in Israel, where we are incorporated.
 Laws such as these give rise to an increasingly complex set of compliance obligations on us.
 These laws impose restrictions on our ability to gather data we require in order to provide our products to our customers.